wp-plugins/work-the-flow-file-upload/README.txt

 14. Admin File Upload Default Options Screen Shot B.

 == Changelog ==
+= 2.1.1 =
+* Fix issue with the 2.1.0 upgrade which could cause the PRO license key field to need re-entering under some circumstances.
+If affected please enter your PRO license key again.
+Apologies to anyone affected.

 = 2.1.0 =
 * Removed extra spacing from `[wtf_fu_show_files]` when using email_format.
 * Fix for image files with non-ascii characters links broken in automated emails with embedded `[wtf_fu_show_files]` shortcode.